presto-game-installer/presto/docs/game-md-structure.md

 The aim is to make it as easy as possible to add a new game with the options being configurable enough to meet the needs of most games.

+**Note:** The game's display image should be in the `/public/games` directory.
+The name of the file should be the slug of the game's title (spaces replaced with dashes, no special characters, all lowercase).
+Files should be in .png format.

-The game description goes in the body of the file.
+- The game description goes in the body of the file.

-The front matter is the metadata for the game.
+- The front matter is the metadata for the game.

-it is structured as follows:
+It is structured as follows:

 ```
 ---